Banana71/DX7Sheet/README.md

 This software is provided for private and personal use only.
-You may use, modify, and study this code for your own projects, but you may not distribute, share, sell, or publish it — in whole or in part — without explicit written permission from the author.
+You may use, modify, and study this code for your own projects, but you may not sell, or publish it — in whole or in part — without explicit written permission from the author.

 This tool is part of the Soundplantage project ecosystem.